LogoChina EV Exporter

 QueryLikely meaningWhat to checkCanonical reason

-li auto l9User wants a complete flagship overview and a quick path to decide whether this SUV should enter sourcing.Run the checker, then validate infotainment proof, market fit, and software boundaries.Core decision workflow is identical to the year-modified infotainment aliases, so one canonical URL is enough.
+li auto l9User wants a complete flagship overview and a quick path to decide whether this SUV should enter sourcing.Run the checker, then validate infotainment proof, market fit, and software boundaries.Core decision workflow is identical to year-modified infotainment and interior-material aliases, so one canonical URL is enough.

 li auto l9 infotainment system 2022 featuresUser is likely preparing shortlist filtering and needs quick pass/fail criteria.Use the risk matrix and evidence checklist before locking supplier selection.The query variation still maps to the same infotainment-verification workflow and should reinforce one URL.